 Follow the specific directions for using your digital thermometer.

-Gently slip the tip of the thermometer into the rectum (the opening where bowel movements leave baby’s body), no farther than ¼ to ½ inch.
-Never insert the tip more than ½ inch.
+Gently slip the tip of the thermometer into the opening where bowel movements leave baby’s body (the rectum) no farther than ½ inch to 1 inch.

 Hold the thermometer in place until it beeps.